redhawk5000/Python-glock-simulator/README.md

 # Python-glock-simulator
 This is a little simulator where you can fire bullets from a glock 17 and reload.
-You just have to use it in vs code or you can try compiling it into a .exe I just didn't feel like doing it.
+I spent a lot of time on it so if you like it pls leave a star